patrickfatrick/git.fish/README.md

 ## Why?

-This plugin is wholly written with functions which makes it extremely portable to different plugin managers and relies on no initialization logic.
-Meaning, it does nto slow down shell startup time.
-Abbreviations might be a little nicer of an experience but the inability to use abbreviations for some (more complex) aliases might be annoying to some (myself included).
+This plugin is wholly written with fish functions which makes it extremely portable to different plugin managers and relies on no initialization logic.
+Meaning, it does not slow down shell startup time.
+Abbreviations are nice but their simplicity means some features here can't be done like that, and I like consistency.

-## Aliases
+## Aliases*

+*My additions are in bold.

 | Alias                | Command                                                                                                                          |
 |:---------------------|:---------------------------------------------------------------------------------------------------------------------------------|